lubianat/wikidata_bib/README.md

 Adds a set of new articles to one of the lists in toread.md.
 Example for single-cell transcriptomics articles in either Nature or Science: https://w.wiki/3LhF
 `$ ./wadd https://w.wiki/3MDs -p --new`

+- wadd_all

+Adds multiple sets of new articles to your lists based on the Wikidata queries listed in config.yaml.
+`$ ./wadd_all`

 - wlog
 Adds a commit to git for the articler read and pushes it to GitHub.